• Skip to primary navigation

 There is always that weird side of us while being angry or upset that wants us to stay in that funk.
 Bring some awareness to that next time it happens and pop on a favorite stand-up comedian or a favorite sitcom; you will be amazed at the relief you can feel from something so simple and easy to access.

 Life will always have ups and downs; it’s an unavoidable truth to being alive.
-The best thing to do is prepare for when things may be going downwards to soften the blow.
+The best thing to do is prepare for when things may be going downward to soften the blow.
 Having the simple tool of laughing in your tool belt can genuinely pull you out of the dark at the snap of a finger.

 Filed Under: Featured in Alumni, Alumni